tetele/onju-voice-satellite/README.md

 - you have to be able to retrofit an Onju Voice PCB inside a 2nd generation Google Nest Mini.
 - ESPHome currently can't use the I2S bus for both listening and playing **simultaneously**.
 As such, if you want to stream audio (like a TTS notification) to the Onju, you **need** to stop wake word listening first
-- the version for `microWakeWord` is in BETA and probably full of bugs
+- the version for `microWakeWord` is in BETA and probably full of bugs (please [report them](https://github.com/tetele/onju-voice-satellite/issues/new?assignees=&labels=bug&projects=&template=bug.yml) if you find any)

 ## Installation instructions